keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 a) footsteps and a trail that looks like someone had been dragged
 b) a tiny camp nearby where the goblins were staying
-c) a note with a fairly crudely drawn plan of how to attack a group that got stuck at the barricade
+c) a note with a fairly crudely drawn plan of how to attack a group that got stuck at the barricade, on the back

 #### The Trail
 Scene description.